 Don't wait anymore!
 Join us now.

 I will teach you how to do this in The Whole Story program.
 By clicking on the link you'll also get access to the free webinar which discusses more in detail how grief and trauma get stuck, why your efforts to release them aren't working and how you joining The Whole Story program will bring you the relief you've been craving.
 Check it out!

 What if I just like to be busy?
 I get it.
 I used to love to be busy too.
 Totally full social and work calendar, bouncing from activity to activity, project to project, dinner party to social event.

 Here's how you know the difference: If being busy was truly and genuinely a source of joy for you, it won't feel like a compulsion to stay busy.
 Slowing down, stopping, putting your feet up, taking a break wouldn't feel impossible, like you can't or shouldn't.
 You're able to stop without the urge and itch to keep moving.

 Secondly, being busy, when it's truly coming from a place of joy and something you love will not exhaust you.
 At the end of a big day, you may be tired, but you'll be energized.
 Not zapped for energy, exhausted, and running on fumes.

 It's easy to feel like something's wrong with you when everyone around you is judging you for not taking care of yourself, always pushing forward.
 But you're not crazy.
 And this is not a choice.
 This is trauma.

-If you're done trying to conceive and are ready to slow down and enjoy the life you've fought so hard to create, join us in the Healing Hearts program and learn how to feel safe in the moments of calm and quiet.
+If you're done trying to conceive and are ready to slow down and enjoy the life you've fought so hard to create, join us in The Whole Story program and learn how to feel safe in the moments of calm and quiet.